What Are the Types of Construction?

 Image source: Canva

-A refrigerant manifold gauge monitors and adjusts refrigerant pressure in an HVAC system.
+A manifold gauge set monitors and adjusts refrigerant pressure.
 A technician uses it when adding refrigerant to a split system to ensure appropriate pressure levels are present.

-This tool for HVAC allows technicians to remove and replace Schrader valve cores in refrigerant lines without releasing excessive refrigerant.
-This tool is essential for the maintenance of sealed systems and for improving vacuum efficiency during refrigerant evacuation.
+This tool for HVAC service allows technicians to remove and replace Schrader valve cores in refrigerant lines without releasing excessive refrigerant.
+It’s essential for maintaining sealed systems and improving vacuum efficiency during refrigerant evacuation.

-Not just used for home renovations, a caulking gun lets HVAC workers seal gaps to prevent air or moisture leaks.
+Not just used for home renovations, a caulking gun enables HVAC workers to seal gaps and prevent air or moisture leaks.

-Eye protection is vital for HVAC technicians since they could be exposed to debris, dust, and other dangerous particles.
+The right safety tools are vital for HVAC techs.
 When cutting sheet metal, safety glasses shield the eyes from metal flakes that can damage vision.
+For heights, always include a safety harness and a fall protection kit.

-A good pair of gloves must be on every HVAC equipment list.
-Whether service techs handle sharp sheet metal or hazardous materials, wearing gloves prevents injuries on the job.
+A good pair of gloves must be on every complete HVAC tools list.
+Whether HVAC service techs handle sharp sheet metal or electrical wires, wearing gloves prevents injuries on the job.

 Read More: The Importance of Construction Site Safety